 On this page you'll find details of ferries and flights to Morocco from Spain, guided tours of Morocco from Malaga, Madrid and the Costa del Sol, and some advice for when in Morocco.

-Morocco escaped from the 'Arab Spring', the revolutionary fervour that has swept through the Middle East and North Africa, relatively unaffected.
+Morocco escaped largely unscathed from the 'Arab Spring', the revolutionary fervour that has swept through the Middle East and North Africa.
 There were some protests, the king made some changes and the country went on with its business.
 Morocco is a safe place to visit today.

-However, the only city you can to see in a day is Tangier, a city that has gone through varying fortunes over the years.
-Once a bohemian city popular with artists and writers, it went through a very rough patch but is now better than it has been, though it's still not Morocco's best city.
+Tangier is a city that has gone through varying fortunes over the years.
+Once a bohemian favorite popular with artists and writers, it went through a very rough patch but is now better than it has been, though it's still not Morocco's best city.